Celebrity Chef Guy Fieri Opens Chicken Guy at Aventura Mall

 After opening dozens of restaurants and filming countless hours of food tv, the Food Network star explains what he enjoys most about filming “Diner, Drive-Ins, and Dives”.

 “12 years ago when we started Triple D there wasn’t as much social media.
-What I was, was a portal, I was just shining the light on these great little punky mom and pops joints around the country and we don't always see them because you go down the main thorough of the city.
+What I was, was a portal, I was just shining the light on these great little spunky mom and pops joints around the country and we don't always see them because you go down the main thorough of the city.
 For me as an ambassador, as you are an ambassador, to sharing with people the great food that's around this country, around this world... it's awesome," said Fieri.